matbut/Arrests-For-Marijuana-Possession-Data-Analysis/README.md

-# Minneapolis-Police-Department-Stop-Data-Analysis
+# Arrests for Marijuana Possession
-Mini-project for Multidimensional Statistics course at AGH based on data analysis of results of stops made by the Minneapolis Police Department for the year 2017
+Mini-project for Multidimensional Statistics course at AGH based on data analysis of arrests for marijuana possession in Toronto.